QinjieLin-NU/hw-artificial-life/README.md

   python replay_brain.py --brain best  --urdf best --env terrain --seed 3333
   ```

-  To run two-level EA, use following command:
+  To run two-level EA, use following command, (This will open 200 parallel simulation run.
+To decrease the parallel number, try to decrease the population_size in `final/ea_brain/constraints.py` and   `final/ea_morphology/constraints.py`):

   ```
   cd final
   python search_morphology.py --seed 1234 --env terrain
   ```

-  To replay the best and best result of searching, use following command:
+  To replay the best result of searching, use following command:

   ```
   cd final